wayism/org/content/books/the-authentia/_index.md

      style="width: 100%; border: 1px solid #ddd; border-radius: 8px; box-shadow: 0 4px 12px rgba(0,0,0,0.3);">
 </div>

-# theWAY of The Authentia
+## The foundational sacred text that safeguards the philosophical and ontological principles of Wayism
-## Ancient Wayist Wisdom for the Modern Seeker
+### Ancient Wayist Wisdom for the Modern Seeker

 *Edited by Salvar Dàosenglu*